actuarialsociety/ds-toolkit/README.md

 # Run

 > For ease of use, this tutorial is intended to be run through [Google Colab](https://colab.research.google.com/).
 Visit [colab.research.google.com/](https://colab.research.google.com/) and click *GitHub*.
-Where it says "Enter a GitHub URL or search by organization or user", enter:
+Where it says "Enter a GitHub URL or search by organization or user", enter: `"actuarialsociety"`

+image.png